![]() |

 VoltMagic makes this kind of testing easier, and more accurate (because it's a high speed monitor that captures the lowest voltage).
 You can also stir the sticks before every flight and check the peak low voltage (minimum voltage), plus it monitors while you fly.

-Peak amperage of digital servos may be more than you think.
-Whether using a voltage regulator or a straight battery, the voltage may dip extremely low.
+My Radio's Power Supply Adequate?
 Troubleshoot low PLV with this FAQ.
 It's high speed sample rate will record the actual lowest voltage that other monitors and data loggers just miss.
 Why is this important?
 When you stir the sticks on the ground (quickly reversing the servo motors), peak current and peak low voltage will be close to in-flight values.
 However, the duration of the voltage dips will be shorter.
 Slower volt meters, monitors and data-loggers miss these dips because they don't sample often enough.
 With VoltMagic you can stir the sticks and get comparable readings to in-flight, WITHOUT THE RISK.
 It makes a great pre-flight check.

 Averaged Voltage is